Embracing Uncertainty

 Jesus

 If you live the way I did for the last 6 years or so…the future is uncertain.
 Completely uncertain.
 What I remember feeling the most about the future on the road was how quickly it could change.
-If I had plans to be in Colorado, but something else presented itself, I might end up in California.
+If we had plans to be in Colorado, but something else presented itself, we might end up in California.

 Full-time RVers don’t stress about where they’ll spend the night, because they know at any moment they can pull over in a parking lot, or find an RV park (almost everywhere has a place within 50 miles).